Thaigun/rankleague/README.md

 ## ELO ratings

 I'm considering keeping the members' ELO rating directly on the server memory for instant access and easy algorithm tweaks.
-When the server stats, it would have to fetch all matches from the database in order to calculate the ELO ratings.
+When the server starts, it would have to fetch all matches from the database in order to calculate the ELO ratings.
 This is an interesting architectural option and we could also keep track of win, draw and loss counts in the same manner.
 And also, the ELO changes for each player in each match are probably nice to show in the UI.

 Alternatively, we store these data in database in a traditional way.